 By using definition 1, high friction means lots of rubbing.
 But using definition 2, high friction means not much rubbing - because there is lots of resistance to the movement.

-By using definition 1, low frictionmeans not much rubbing.
-But using defintion 2, low friction means more rubbing – because there’s less resistance to the movement.
+By using definition 1, low friction means not much rubbing.
+But using definition 2, low friction means more rubbing - because there's less resistance to the movement.

 A friction blister example for you to consider

 Think back to your last friction blister on your foot - that one on the back of your heel, under the ball of your foot or on your toe.
 You treated it with a plaster or bandaid or tape, right?
 You know, to stop that friction (using definition 1).